chggr/arduino/Ecosystem/README.md

 there might be entities that have been born or have died.
 Therefore any dead entities will need to be cleaned up before repeating the loop again.

+The World class represents the place where entities are born, live and eventually die.
+It is implemented as a simple 16x8 matrix of entities.
+Each entity requires an 8x8 pixel block to be displayed, thus the world can contain a maximum of (128 / 8) * (64 / 8) = 16 * 8 = 128 entities.
+Various types of events can be applied to the world that cause entities to be born, to fight each other and die.
+After each event, the cleanup() method needs to be called to ensure any dead entities are removed from the world.

+Each entity has a face and four attributes (strength, intelligence, dexterity and constitution) that affect how successful it will be when fighting others.
+There are ten possible faces (defined in Faces.h) and two additional faces to represent empty space in the world (FACE\_EMPTY) and a dead entity (FACE\_DEAD).
+A face is assigned to each entity at random upon birth.
+When an entity dies, its face automatically changes to FACE\_DEAD.

 ### Gallery